 Of the 404 genotypes (including checks), 158 lines (excluding checks) were present in the trials for at least two years and hence enabled an estimation of stability over time.
-At TH, which is ICARDA’s main research station and variety testing/selection site, with a view to screening genotypic material suitable for spring sowing, 48 (30% of the 158) entries were selected for their yields (Table – 4).
+At TH, which is ICARDA’s main research station and variety testing/selection site, with a view to screening genotypic material suitable for spring sowing, 48 (30% of the 158) entries were selected for yield (Table – 4).

-At the TH spring sowing, the top yielding line, S95082, with a predicted yield of 1725 kg ha-1, ranked 14th for temporal stability (based on the CV).
+The top yielding line in the TH spring sowing, S95082, had a predicted yield of 1725 kg ha-1, and ranked 14th for temporal stability (based on the CV).
 The most stable line, S95419, (based on CV) ranked second for yield (1633 kg ha-1).
 This was followed by S95335 with a yield of 1583 kg ha-1 yield (Table – 4).
 With only four location-season combinations, the adaptability slope (Finlay and Wilkinson, 1963) had high standard errors and, therefore, we did not use these for the selection of lines.
 We used the GGE biplot (Yan, 2011; Fig. 1) option within the GenStat software to visualize ‘which won where’.
 This allowed us to group test environments based on crossover interactions among the best selected genotypes.
 To reduce the clutter of points and to exclude low yielding genotypes, we applied a 10% cull in each environment.
 The vertex genotypes that form the polygon in Fig. 2 were G273, G311, G321, G335, and G371 (Table – 4).
 The four test environments were cut into two groups by the superimposed lines – TH-W and TH-S as one group and TR-W and TR-S as another group.
 G311 (FLIP98-91C) and G273 (FLIP98-162C) are the vertex genotypes in the sector where TR-W and TR-S are placed and are, therefore, the winners at this location in both seasons.
-Similarly, The G335 (S95082) and G371 (S95335) genotypes are the winner at TH in both spring and winter.
-That no environment fell into the G321 (FLIP99-23C) sector means that this genotype is not a winner in any of the environments and most likely will provide the poorest yields in these environments.
+Similarly, the G335 (S95082) and G371 (S95335) genotypes are the winners at TH in both spring and winter.
+The fact that no environment fell into the G321 (FLIP99-23C) sector indicates that this genotype is not a winner in any of the environments and most likely will provide the poorest yield in all environments.
 Atta and Shah (2009) reported similar crossover interactions for chickpea.

 The GGE biplot, based on the best selected genotypes, revealed a great deal of diversity among genotypes and among environments (Fig. 1).
 The value for both the principal components (PCs) was 84% (PC1 = 59%; PC2 = 25%), which represents a better goodness of fit of the biplot.
 Based on the average environment axis line and the stability line (Fig. 1), the best genotypes in the spring in TH could be ranked according to their mean yields as G355, G392, G354, G158, G378, and G371 (Table – 4; Fig. 1).
-Genotypes, like G321, were the least stable as those yielded poorly in all environments.
+Genotypes, like G321, were the least stable and yielded poorly in all environments.

-The elite lines included in CIEN-S and tested across location-seasons include genotypes with comparatively good yields and tolerance to drought and Fusarium wilt disease.
-The three lines S95082, S95419, and S95335, identified for spring planting, also have a reasonable seed size – 32, 37, and 38 g per 100 seeds respectively.
+The elite lines included in CIEN-S and tested across location-seasons include genotypes with comparatively good yield and tolerance to drought and Fusarium wilt disease.
+The three lines S95082, S95419, and S95335, identified for spring planting, also have a reasonable seed size – 32, 37, and 38 g per 100 seeds, respectively.
 These lines were given the FLIP numbers FLIP95-78C (S95082), FLIP95-147C (S95335), and FLIP95-176C (S95419).
 These lines have been kept for long term storage in the ICARDA gene bank and are also available for distribution to partner national agricultural research systems.

 The genotype means relationships between locations and between seasons